uoy-ads/hsds-data-catalogue-docs/docs/section1/intro.md

 ---
-description: A brief description of this page that will appear in meta tags and social cards First section of the ARIADNE Portal Guide on how to use the Catalogue - 4 basic search filters and the results page.
+description: First section of the ARIADNE Portal Guide on how to use the Catalogue - 4 basic search filters and the Search results page.
 ---

 # Using the ARIADNE Catalogue